coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 15. Fill the information as below (use your email address):
 <img src="https://i.imgur.com/gzMIRKZ.png" alt="WP installation details">
 We use `root` for default username and password.
 You can change it later when you are more familar with WordPress.
-Click on `Install WordPress`.
+Click on `Install WordPress` when you are done.

 16. Success!
 WordPress has been installed.
-Now you can log in the newly set up WordPress website (locally) using the default username and password.
+Now you can log in to your local WordPress Dashboard using the default username and password.
 <img src="https://i.imgur.com/tFUL9fW.png" alt="WP Dashboard">